netdata/netdata/CONTRIBUTING.md

 We expect most contributions to be for new data collection plugins.
 You can read about how external plugins work [here](collectors/plugins.d/).
 Additional instructions are available for [Node.js plugins](collectors/node.d.plugin) and [Python plugins](collectors/python.d.plugin).

-Of course we appreciate contributions for any other part of the NetData agent, including the [daemon](daemon), [backends for long term archiving](backends/), innovative ways of using the [REST API](web/api) to create cool [Custom Dashboards](web/gui/custom/) or to include NetData charts in other applications, similarly to what can be done with [Confluence](web/gui/confluence/).
+Of course we appreciate contributions for any other part of the Netdata agent, including the [daemon](daemon), [backends for long term archiving](backends/), innovative ways of using the [REST API](web/api) to create cool [Custom Dashboards](web/gui/custom/) or to include Netdata charts in other applications, similarly to what can be done with [Confluence](web/gui/confluence/).

 If you are working on the C source code please be aware that we have a standard build configuration that we use.
 This is meant to keep the source tree clean and free of warnings.
 When you are preparing to work on the code: